 Support resources: In-depth documentation

-Marvel is a great browser-based prototyping tool that excels in its ability to simplify the prototyping process.
+Marvel is a great mobile and web-based prototyping tool that excels in its ability to simplify the prototyping process.
 As soon as you’ve signed up for your Marvel account, you’re immediately dropped into the interface and can begin creating your first prototype.
 From there, you can easily upload your image files into Marvel and start adding gestures and transitions.
-The platform supports direct uploading of certain image file types including PSD, GIF, and JPG, as well as third party uploading via Google Drive, Sketch, or Dropbox.
+The platform supports direct uploading of certain image file types, including PSD, GIF, and JPG, as well as third party uploading via Google Drive, Sketch, or Dropbox.

-While Marvel doesn’t offer the kind of complete image editing capabilities found in other software, it does have some basic functionality like background colour changes and image resizing.
-You also have access to 17 different device templates when creating your prototypes.
+While Marvel doesn’t offer the kind of complete image editing capabilities found in other software, it does have some basic functionality like background color changes and image resizing.
+You also have access to 8 different project frames when creating your prototypes.
 This allows you to rest assured that your mockups are fully optimized for the specific device you are designing for.

 Marvel’s mobile companion app is probably the tool’s coolest feature.
 If you’re a designer who loves starting projects on paper, the app can turn your sketches into prototypes just by taking a photo.
 Your photos are automatically synced with your Marvel account, allowing you to quickly create mockups to experiment with before even designing a single layout in Photoshop or Sketch.